benedictflorance/icf-chennai/readme.md

     },
     "status": 200
     }
-### POST /api/status/new
+### POST /api/status/new/{field_name}
 > All date formats must be yyyy-mm-dd

+> Replace {field_name} with the field name you want to update.
+Field name must be in lower case.

-> This route is used both for adding a new status and editing an existing status
+> This route is used for editing an existing status

 > `coach_num` is required.
-Out of the other 29 parameters, at least one parameter must be sent in the request.
+Only one parameter can be updated at a time.

 #### Parameters
      {